tarunJeevan/kalendra/README.md

 - [ ] Add user customization features (e.g., dashboard layout, font family/size, color theming, etc.)
 - [ ] Event searching and sorting via event names, tags, etc.
 - [ ] Allow non-users to create events for a registered user and send an invite for an available time slot
+- [ ] Implement multi-select functionality to select multiple events to delete or edit (only change visibility)